M07-Unit 5 Restrict network access to PaaS resources with virtual network service endpoints

 The steps necessary to restrict network access to resources created through Azure services enabled for service endpoints varies across services.
 See the documentation for individual services for specific steps for each service.
 The remainder of this exercise includes steps to restrict network access for an Azure Storage account, as an example.

-1. On the Azure portal, select Storage accounts.
+1. In the Azure portal, search for and select Storage accounts.

 3. Enter, or select, the following information and accept the remaining defaults: